hphelion/documentation/community/community.3rd-party-licenses.md

 for any code that a Contributor has removed from Covered Software; or

-for infringements caused by: (i) Your and any other third party's modifications of Covered Software, or (ii) the combination of its Contributions with other software (except as part of its Contributor Version); or
+for infringements caused by: (i) Your and any other third party’s modifications of Covered Software, or (ii) the combination of its Contributions with other software (except as part of its Contributor Version); or

 under Patent Claims infringed by Covered Software in the absence of its Contributions.